GOTCHA! Ex-Con In Englewood Stabbing Nabbed, Handgun Recovered By Teaneck Police

 SEE: Englewood Ex-Con Charged With Having Assault Rifle, Ammo

-A Teaneck officer working a traffic detail spotted Folkes and immediately alerted headquarters around 11:30 a.m.
-Wednesday, Teaneck Deputy Police Chief Seth Kriegel said.
+Teaneck Police Officer James Hoover was working a traffic detail when he spotted Folkes West Englewood Avenue and immediately alerted headquarters at 11:15 a.m.
+Wednesday, Teaneck Police Chief Andrew McGurr said.

-Officers converged on the area and seized Folkes near the T-State Plaza at Teaneck Road and State Street, the deputy chief said.
+Officers converged on the area and found Folkes a few blocks away near Westgate Road.

+Folkes ran, scaled a fence and dashed along the back of the Walgreens shopping complex, the chief said.

+Eventually, police spotted him exiting the Ricciardi Brothers paint store on Teaneck Road and entering the Metro PCS store, McGurr said.